ben-arnold/washb-geopair/README.md

 The data analyses on the above Mac desktop configuration required 13 minutes to run.

 Note that the only script that takes very long from those that will run on publicly available data (through script `08`) is `05-washb-geopair-estimate-icc.R` because bootstrapping mixed models using REML is computationally slow.

+Note, in our final reproducibility run on January 4, 2024, we found that we needed to use the `malariaAtlas` R package version 1.0.1 rather than the most current version 1.5.1 — something has changed in the way that it interacts with the `gdistance` package, when used to estimate the transition matrix for travel times in Bangladesh.
+If you use `renv::restore()` as suggested above it will rely on the corrrect package version, though this is inconsequential for public reproducibility since this only affects an analysis that relies on GPS data, which are not public.

 ### License